unicode-org/icu/docs/userguide/boundaryanalysis/break-rules.md

 They will not match "`-abc`", "`multiple__joiners`", "`tail-`"

-A full match is composed of pieces or submatches, possibly from different rules, with adjacent submatches linked by at least one overlapping character.
+A full match is composed of pieces or submatches, possibly from different rules, with adjacent submatches linked by one overlapping character.

 In the example below, matching "`hello_world`",